entelect-incubator/.NET/Phase 2/Step 1/README.md

 }
 ```

-- UnhandledExceptionBehaviour.cs this will pick up any exceptions during the executio npipeline.
+- UnhandledExceptionBehaviour.cs this will pick up any exceptions during the executio pipeline.

 ```cs
 namespace Pezza.Common.Behaviours